-We have previously audited the Organization's 2020 consolidated financial statements (not presented herein), and we expressed an unmodified audit opinion on those audited financial statements in our report dated August 31, 2020.
-In our opinion, the accompanying summarized comparative information as of and for the year ended June 30, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's 2021 financial statements (not presented herein), and we expressed an unmodified audit opinion on those audited financial statements in our report dated August 31, 2021.
+In our opinion, the accompanying summarized comparative information as of and for the year ended June 30, 2021 is consistent, in all material respects, with the audited financial statements from which it has been derived.

-Phoenix, Arizona August 31, 2021
+Phoenix, Arizona August 31, 2022